ALLEN AND GINTER NON BASEBALL CARDS

 One of the earliest and most elaborate Allen & Ginter card sets was their 1885 “Portraits of American Indians” series.
 This set featured 54 lithographed cards showing Native Americans from different tribes, many in full headdress and traditional attire.
 The cards aimed to depict the various indigenous peoples of North America in an ethnographic style.
 While produced during a time of westward expansion and declining Native American populations, the cards represented one of the earliest mainstream exposures of Native American culture to the American public.
 Many of the individuals depicted in the set such as Chiefs Joseph, Rain-in-the-Face and Red Cloud became iconic figures in the history of American Indian relations.

-Read also: CAN YOU BUY BASEBALL CARDS AT WALMART
+Read also: BEST 1973 TOPPS BASEBALL CARDS

 In 1886, Allen & Ginter issued their “Great Americans” series featuring 50 cards profiling prominent historical figures from the early foundations of America.
 Portraits included George Washington, Benjamin Franklin, Thomas Jefferson, John Adams, James Madison and other Founding Fathers.
 The series also featured likenesses of authors, inventors, soldiers and statesmen who helped shape the young American nation such as Henry Wadsworth Longfellow, Samuel Morse, Ulysses S. Grant and John Marshall.
 The cards aimed to instill patriotism and educate the public about individuals integral to American history and identity.
 Many of the portraits were based on period paintings and engravings to authentically capture the likenesses of these notable figures.